meixg/cache-free-require/README.md

 In developing Node.js apps, we need to restart nodeserver every time code changed.
 Using nodemon maybe a way to solve this.
 But when the nodeserver is too complicated, it's time consuming to restart.

-`cache-free-require` suitable when we frequently change a little parts of code.
+`cache-free-require` is suitable when we frequently change a little parts of code.

 `cache-free-require` can require a module with no cache, it will always read the file content.